HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_3/Questions/My_questions/Cryptographic_randomness_and_one-time_pads-questions.md

 3. What is used for randomness in cryptography
 </summary>

-In cryptography, pseudo-random number are used.
-Pseudo random number generators (PRNG) are algorithms which produce a series of numbers which appear random.
+* In cryptography, pseudo-random numbers are used.
+* Pseudo random number generators (PRNG) are algorithms which produce a series of numbers which appear random.

 </details>